Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 ```

 Polymer 2.4+ provides a helper function (`Polymer.html`) to generate an `HTMLTemplateElement`
-instance from a template literal.
+instance from a JavaScript template literal.

 #### Using the Polymer.html helper function (2.4+) {#helper}

 Polymer 2.4+ provides the `Polymer.html` function that can be applied to a template literal to
 produce an `HTMLTemplateElement`.

-Use the Polymer.html function to convert a template literal to an HTMLTemplateElement: { .caption }
+Use Polymer.html to convert a JavaScript template literal to an HTMLTemplateElement: { .caption }

 ```js
 class MyElement extends Polymer.Element {